aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # Bag
 - + Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - + Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.
-- + Deal [15 - 25%] increased damage while you have a Barrier active.
 - + Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
 - + When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
 While standing in the bubble players are Immune.
 Can only occur once every 90 seconds.
 - + When there are at least 5 Close enemies, Stun them for [2 - 4] seconds.
 This can only occur once every 20 seconds.